 The 2001 Kia Rio uses two tapered roller bearings.
 They are different than the majority of bearings.
 Most shops don’t seem to know how to replace them correctly, or even care to refer to the Kia service manual.
-I went through six bearings in 24 months, and four of them were done by the Castrucci dealership in Dayton.
+I went through six bearings in 24 months, and four of them were done by the Castrucci Kia dealership in Dayton.
 After spending over a thousand dollars on shoddy work, I decided to do it myself.
 It took two weekends, but my wheel bearings have never run this smoothly in years.

 Principle of Operation

 The spacer is the most critical item in the wheel bearing.
-This is how it works: when the axle nut is tightened, both bearings will be pulled towards their races.
+This is how it works: when the axle nut is tightened, both the outer and inner bearings will be pulled towards their races.
 If the clamping force between the bearings and races is too high, the bearings will be under excessive compression.
 The typical torque applied to the axle nut is about 150 ft-lb.
 This is sufficient to completely lockup and crush the wheel bearing.
 This is why there is a spacer.
 The spacer takes up most of the clamping force, leaving the right amount of force to hold the bearings against the races.
 In other words, even with 150 ft-lb on the axle nut, the bearings will be just snugly held against the race, and not with a crushing death grip.
 This process is known as preloading the bearing.